 Naturally matured for at least a year, this premium quality white rice is slightly sticky in texture.

 Delicacies with Sona Masoori rice

-It is delicate in texture, fine to feel, resonates an aroma that is irresistible and will enhance any rice preparation made with it as the key ingredient.
-It is medium-grain (medium tall with short fine grains as opposed to long grain as in Basmati) rice that is tender but sticky chewy at the same time.
+It is delicate in texture, fine to feel, resonates an aroma that is irresistible, and will enhance any rice preparation made with it as the key ingredient.
+It is medium-grain (medium tall with short fine grains as opposed to long-grain Basmati) rice that is tender but sticky chewy at the same time.
 This variant is wonderfully versatile.
-However, it is ideal for cooking biryani, sweet Pongal, fried rice, idli batter and many more festive dishes; Sona Masoori is known to deliver great taste.
+However, it is ideal for cooking biryani, sweet Pongal, fried rice, idli batter, and many more festive dishes; Sona Masoori is known to deliver great taste.

 Cooking time, method and the variants of Sona Masoori rice